Recycled Wine Cork Angel Ornament a 20 Minute Craft

 Quick and Easy Recycled Wine Cork Angel Ornament

-Here's What you need to Create a Christmas Angel Ornament:
+Here's What you need to Create Christmas Angels from Corks:

-Here's How to Create a Recycled Wine Cork Angel in 20 Minutes:
+Here's How to Create Recycled Wine Cork Angels in 20 Minutes:

 STEP ONE

-To begin the Recycled Wine Cork Angel, gather all supplies.
+To begin the Recycled Wine Cork Angel Christmas Ornaments, gather all supplies.
 Attach the unfinished wooden bead to the top of the wine cork, so that the opening of the bead is positioned as a singing, open mouth.
 Secure with a glue gun and glue sticks.

 Materials needed to create a Recycled Wine Cork Angel Creatively Beth #creativelybeth #20minutecrafts #recycledcrafts #winecorkcrafts #angelcrafts